-Concentration in Faith-Based Teaching: The Catholic School Educator Preparation Program

-Students committed to faith-based teaching have the opportunity to nurture their own faith as they develop into teachers.
+Concentration in Faith-Based Teaching: Catholic School Educator Preparation Program Candidates committed to faith-based teaching have the opportunity to nurture their own faith as they develop into teachers.
 The Catholic School Educator Preparation Program (CSEPP) parallels the traditional program but emphasizes the role of the faith-based teacher to help children develop their spiritual lives.

-Students are assigned to the same Catholic school for practicum placements in selected methods courses throughout their coursework.
+Whenever possible, candidates will be assigned to Catholic schools for clinical placements throughout their coursework.
 All other Educators College requirements apply.
 Completing this program leads to a concentration in faith-based teaching.
-Students complete additional coursework in theology.
-For San Damiano Scholars and other students seeking this concentration, required theology and education courses are: THL 105S, 106S, 270, 361, and EDU 400.
+Candidates complete additional coursework in theology.
+For San Damiano Scholars and other candidates seeking this concentration, required theology and education courses are THL 105S, 106S, 270, 361, and EDU 400.